welshstew/jolokia-aggregator/ReadMe.md

-# Kube Jokokia Aggregator API
+# Kube Jolokia Aggregator API

 Simple Camel/Groovy API which will call multiple jolokia's and aggregate the result.